jrheard/jrheard.github.io/_drafts/procedural-dungeon-generation-drunkards-walk-in-clojurescript.md

 <canvas id="canvas-2" width="200" height="200"></canvas>

 Did I mention all the code in this article is interactive?
 Play around with it, go nuts.

-Okay, we're getting closer to the actual meat of the algorithm.
+Remove the <code>draw-grid</code> call from the snippet above to see what our actual 2D grid datastructure looks like when a few of its cells have been hollowed out.

+The Drunkard's Walk algorithm looks like this:

+1. Pick a random cell on the grid as a starting point.
+1. If we've carved out enough empty spots, we're done.
+1. Walk in a random direction - north, south, east or west - and carve out that new spot.
+1. Go back to step 2.

+We're almost ready to implement it, but first let's define a little helper function that we'll use to make sure that we stay within the bounds of our 2D grid, so we don't try to walk off into the gaping void beyond.

 <pre><code class="cljs">